apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 ### Introduction to Wikipedia Consumer
 In order to consume events from Wikipedia, the hello-samza project includes a `WikipediaSystemFactory` implementation of the Samza [SystemFactory](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/system/SystemFactory.html) that provides a `WikipediaConsumer`.

-The WikipediaConsumer is a [SystemConsumer](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/system/SystemConsumer.html) implementation that can consume events from Wikipedia.
+The WikipediaConsumer is an implementation of [SystemConsumer](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/system/SystemConsumer.html) that can consume events from Wikipedia.
 It is also a listener for events from the `WikipediaFeed`.
 It's important to note that the events received in `onEvent` are of the type `WikipediaFeedEvent`, so we will expect that type for messages on our input streams.
 For other systems, the messages may come in the form of `byte[]`.
 In that case you may want to configure a samza [serde](/learn/documentation/{{site.version}}/container/serialization.html) and the application should expect the output type of that serde.

 Now that we understand the Wikipedia system and the types of inputs we'll be processing, we can proceed with creating our application.